How to Use Webull App

 First things first: what you need to know as you open a brokerage account with Webull.

-Sign up for Webull with this link and earn a free stock after you deposit $100 or more.
+Open an account with Webull to get your 2 free stocks each valued up to $300!
+Deposit any amount to receive 4 free stocks each valued up to $3000.
 The stock will be valued anywhere between $8 and $1,000—the higher values are less common, of course, but free is free.

 One of the first decisions you’ll need to make is whether to open a cash account or margin account.
 You can learn more about the difference on Investopedia here, but in short, here’s what it means: